 How can I un-reserve some of my reserved transactions?

-There may be situations where you want to get paid out for some of your older, larger transactions.
-To do this, you will need to temporarily disable you refund reserve.
+There may be situations where certain transactions are held in reserve for very long periods of time.
+This may happen if your daily income is consistently less than your desired balance.
+If you want to get paid out for some of your older transactions, you will need to temporarily disable you refund reserve.

-- Configure your minimum refund reserve to be $0.
+- Configure your Desired Balance to be $0.

 - Wait overnight for your payout to happen.